pbl0/pablob.eu/docs/blog/posts/kobo-clara.md

 # My Kobo eReader

+???+ info "Update 18/01/2024"

+    I have since switched to a Clara 2E which is pretty much the same device with the only changes being the addition of water resistance and the replacement of the previous Micro USB charging port by a much sexier USB-C port.

 For some time I've been trying to recover the habit of reading and for some reason I thought that the best way to accomplish that was to buy an eReader device.

 So, last year I've got myself a fairly cheap refurbished [Kobo Clara HD](https://gl.kobobooks.com/products/kobo-clara-hd) from Ali Express.
 The experience has been very pleasant overall and I definitely read more now.